Dimavich/secure-password-generator/README.md

      This is a secure random password generator.
      You click the generate Password button and it will ask you for some perameters such as length, lower-case, upper-case, numbers, and symbols.
      You can choose whatever perameters you want or don't want and it will generate your custom password.
-     **Note:** You will have to refresh page before generating a new password unless you want the new password to be concatenated to the new one
+     **Note:** You will have to refresh page before generating a new password unless you want the new password to be concatenated to the new one.